 Covid-19 has spiked in several states.
 The poor, the elderly, and people of color face the toughest times as COVID-19 is disproportionately impacting them.
 The economic recession is making it harder for many from these communities to afford rent.
 It is much worse for those who do not have a place to stay at all, as temporary eviction suspensions end.

 California-wide state of emergency (N-44-20) that (among other price controls) automatically caps rent increases.
 Via two separate orders, Newsom allowed cities and counties to enact their tenant protections (3/16/20 Executive Order N-28-20) and to extend those protections through September 30, 2020, if they choose to do so.
 (6/30/20 Executive Order N-71-20).

-The State Court issued emergency moratoriums on the summons of complaints, entries of default, and scheduling trial for unlawful detainers and entries of default.
+State Court issued emergency moratoriums on the summons of complaints, entries of default, and scheduling trial for unlawful detainers and entries of default.

 utility shutoff moratorium for nonpayment during the State of Emergency.

 Experts warn California could see a 20% increase in homelessness, in part due to the pandemic.
 Governor Newsom has also reportedly been entertaining proposals that environmental regulations be waved for parts of California to convert hotels into homeless housing, leveraging federal coronavirus funding to support the measure.
 Nevada

 order of the governor, the eviction ban will be phased out from July 31, 2020, through August 31, 2020.
 Additionally, NV Energy suspended disconnections for nonpayment.

 National Low Income Housing Coalition noted that 81% of Nevada’s extremely low-income renter households had severe cost burdens, with 20% of Nevada renters being in extremely low-income households.
 In Nevada, $25,100 is the maximum income threshold for a 4-person household to be considered meager income.
 These percentages will be considerably worse with the economic crisis the pandemic triggered.

 a CARES Housing Assistance Program in conjunction with the Governor and State Treasurer to help struggling residents pay their rent.
 To qualify for the program, residents must meet the following criteria before going onto the rest of the program’s qualifications:

 COVID-19 impacts such as loss of employment, reduction in work hours or reduction in wages Income restrictions (decided by county) Are not receiving Federal Housing Voucher aid The household has liquid resources less than $3,000

 Nevada housing voucher recipients can get rental adjustments if they are experiencing a loss or reduction in employment for more than seven consecutive days.
 Minnesota

 Governor Tim Walz signed executive order to suspend evictions during the emergency, currently set to expire August 12, 2020.

-Additionally, the Minnesota Public Utilities Commission has encouraged utilities to extend the state’s cold weather rule to prevent shutoffs.
+Minnesota Public Utilities Commission has encouraged utilities to extend the state’s cold weather rule to prevent shutoffs.

 Minnesota Housing website also provides resources for renter and homeowners.
 The COVID-19 Housing Assistance Program (CHAP) was also launched with the state’s CARES act funding.
 CHAP was designed to prevent COVID-19 induced homelessness and help maintain housing stability.
 According to the program’s website:

 The program will assist individuals and households that have been impacted by COVID-19 through unemployment, illness, or other COVID-19 related circumstances.
 Funds will be awarded to administrators to assist households that have a rent payment, mortgage payment, homeowner association dues, contract for deed payment, homeowner insurance payment, utility payment, or other housing-related expenses incurred after March 1, 2020, that is past due.